Bitcoin: The newcomer's guide to cryptocurrency

 Still, every cryptocurrency and exchange has its own protocols and rules, some of which are more stringent than others.
 Some require that you verify your identity before buying and selling.
 Some enforce strict buying limits, while others will take any amount of money you're inclined to part with.

-With the price of Bitcoin fluctuating dramatically from hour to hour, speed is a factor, and transaction time -- how quickly currency is transferred from your bank account or credit card to your Bitcoin wallet -- can vary widely depending on which exchange you use and your payment type.
+With the price of Bitcoin fluctuating dramatically from hour to hour, the transaction time -- how quickly currency is transferred from your bank account or credit card to your Bitcoin wallet -- can vary widely depending on which exchange you use and your payment type.
 And then there is the matter of fees, which can quickly erode your balance.
 We'll take a look at each of these factors below.

 Can I buy Bitcoin anonymously?